siamaksade/quay-mirror-pipeline/README.md

 ![](images/image-18.png)

 Note that Quay sends a webhook for every tag that is synced and therefore you would see a pipeline started for each tag of the base image.
 Therefore it is important to incorporate base image tags in the application image tags (e.g. `<app-version>-<base-image-verision>`) to avoid overwriting the application images.

+## Notes
+This demo is verified with OpenShift Pipelines 1.4 and Quay 3.x.